 |I just wish this looked as good as it tastes|

 You have just landed on the most popular post ever on Chewing the Fat.
-It's been read over 16,000 times and counting.
+It's been read 19,245 times and counting.
+It is so popular in our house, that I was promptly dismissed when I suggested to Andrew that I wanted to try a new version using this Christmas' Roast Beef to make it.
+Stick to the original recipe I was told, in no uncertain terms.
+Now I love this recipe, truly I do, so I am reprinting it exactly as it first appeared.
 But before you rush off and cook it, you might want to have a look at another hash recipe that celebrates the Fifth Birthday of Chewing the Fat.
 You'll find it here:

 |Joe Beef's Veal Pojarski|